Tomas-Code/Tomas-Code/README.md

 - 👋 Hi, I’m @Tomas-Code
 - 👀 I’m interested in learning to code and coding development as a hobby!(for the moment)
-- 🌱 I’m currently learning js, godot, phython...
+- 🌱 I’m currently learning js, godot, python...
 - 💞️ I’m looking to collaborate on anything basic.
 Anything that is simple and enjoyable!
 - 📫 How to reach me (Non available for the moment D: I will add something in the future when I feel comfortable in doing so)